Henry Musasizi

 Henry Ariganyira Musasizi (born 25 February 1981) is a Ugandan business administrator, certified public accountant and politician.
-He is the reelected Member of Parliament for Rubanda County East and a representative for NRM, the ruling political party in Uganda.
+He serves as the Minister of Finance, Planning and Economic Development — Uganda's top finance post — and is the re-elected Member of Parliament for Rubanda County East, representing the NRM, Uganda's ruling political party.

+Musasizi was elevated to full Cabinet minister in May 2026, replacing long-serving Finance Minister Matia Kasaija.
+On 11 June 2026, he delivered the National Budget for FY 2026/27, projecting Uganda's fastest economic growth in decades at 10.2%, driven by the commencement of commercial oil production.

 Musasizi was the chairperson of the Committee on Finance, Planning and Economic Development and a member of the Business Committee in the 10th Parliament of Uganda.
-He is the Chairperson NRM Rubanda District He also served on the Public Accounts Committee in the 9th Parliament of the Pearl of Africa.
+He is the Chairperson NRM Rubanda District.
+He also served on the Public Accounts Committee in the 9th Parliament of the Pearl of Africa.

 Early life and education

 Musasizi was born in Rubanda, Kabale District, on 25 February 1981 in a Catholic family of the Bakiga.
 He had his primary education in his home district of Kabale acquiring his PLE certification in 1994.
 He then attended Kigezi College Butobere for his O-Level education, attaining his UCE certification in 1998, and the same school for his A-Level education where he acquired his UACE certification in 2000.

 Musasizi further advanced to Makerere University where he graduated in 2005 with a Bachelor of Commerce.
 He then pursued a postgraduate certificate at the Institute of Certified Public Accountants of Uganda (ICPAU) and became a certified public accountant in 2009.
 In 2012, Musasizi attained a Master of Business Administration from Heriot-Watt University, a public university based in Edinburgh, Scotland.